Vacheron & Constantin Cal.K1014 18ct 1985

 To the collector, Vacheron & Constantin offers a level of exclusivity which even the more famous Patek Philippe can not.
 During the 1940s and through to the 1960s, Vacheron & Constantin only ever produced a maximum of 24 examples of each reference in any one configuration.
 This means that while it produced a variety of dial and case combinations, colours and designs, each one was strictly limited in number.
 For the collector, the fact that these watches are seriously undervalued doesn’t go unnoticed either.

 In every other way, the overall dial design here is typical of the late 1970s and early ’80s.
-Simple, understated and executed to perfection with applied ‘baton’ hour indices inlaid with onyx.
-The gold dial perfectly complements the 18ct TV style case, original ‘Baton’ hands, and dial furnishings.
+Simple, understated and executed to perfection with solid gold ‘baton’ hour indices inlaid with onyx.
+The gold dial perfectly complements the solid gold TV style case, original ‘baton’ hands and dial furnishings.

-The dial is simply signed ‘Vacheron & Constantin’ and ‘Genève’ and ‘Swiss’ at the very bottom of the dial.
+The dial is simply signed ‘Vacheron Constantin’ and ‘Genève’ with ‘σ Swiss σ’ at the very bottom.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

 The Vacheron Calibre K1014 seen here was highly successful and formed the backbone of Vacheron Constantin’s production of hand-wound wristwatches for around 25 years during the latter part of the last century.